Criminal Injury Claims

 Eye (Injury) | Assault leading to loss of sight | £22,000 |

-Brain Damage (Condition/Injury) | Slight brain damage leading to affects in personality and intellect | £27,000 |
+Brain Damage (Condition/Injury) | Slight damage to the brain that has an impact on the claimant’s intellect and personality | £27,000 |

-Tinnitus (Condition) | Severe and permanent condition | £19,000 |
+Tinnitus (Condition) | Permanent and severe condition | £19,000 |

-- Lost a foetus
+- A lost foetus

-- Contracted a sexually transmitted disease
+- The contract of a sexually transmitted infection

 Can I Claim Back Financial Losses?